The Black Knight (film): Production

 The Black Knight was the fourth film Alan Ladd made outside the US in order to qualify for a tax exemption.
 His fee was $200,000 as against 10% of the gross.

 Filming started in September 1953.
 Shooting took place at Pinewood Studios, with exterior shots filmed at Castell Coch, Wales, and on location in Ávila, Spain.
-Producer Irwin Allen called Spain "a wonderful country to make pictures in" because of its more than 2,000 old castles, twelve of which were used in the film.
+Producer Irving Allen called Spain "a wonderful country to make pictures in" because of its more than 2,000 old castles, twelve of which were used in the film.
 The film's sets were designed by the art director Alex Vetchinsky.